 Triggers provide a powerful means of enforcing data integrity, and we usually know exactally what we hope to happen before we write an action.
 In the following example we define a table first, then what I expect to happen when I insert an invalid row into the table

 CREATE TABLE report ( id INTEGER PRIMARY KEY, timestamp INTEGER NOT NULL, value INTEGER NOT NULL ); -- Input test -- N/A is not allowed as a value BEGIN; INSERT INTO report (timestamp, value) VALUES (1297272536, 99); INSERT INTO report (timestamp, value) VALUES (1297272538, 'N/A'); SELECT 'ERROR: insert on table "report" failed' FROM report WHERE (SELECT count(id) FROM report) != 1 LIMIT 1; SELECT 'ERROR: insert on table "report" violates constraint "valid_report_values"' FROM report WHERE timestamp=1297272538 or sele ROLLBACK;

 serves as assertion.
 On success we expect no output.
 Here's what happens when

 $ rm /tmp/test.db ; sqlite3 /mp/test.db < schema.sql ERROR: insert on table "report" violates constraint "valid_report_values"

 If this is run from a larger test suite you can also replace the filename

-instructs SQLite to create a database in RAM instead of disk.
+instructs SQLite to create a database without a file on disk.